MSDATDE/msphpdevsrv/README.md

-# Development NGNX PHP MYSQL and REDIS Server with Docker
+# Development NGINX PHP MYSQL and REDIS Server with Docker

 This is a Development Server Environment created with docker.
 It contains: PHP-FPM 7.3.16 NGINX MYSQL 5.7 REDIS